 Holding the property

-When you pay the holding fee you will be required to complete a tenant registration form/credit referencing form.
+You will be required to complete a tenant registration form/credit referencing form.
 This form will require you to provide detailed, honest information about yourself and or any guarantor as required.
 Failure to answer these questions fully and honestly will result in you failing referencing and not being able to proceed with the property.
 We must make you aware that referencing is carried out by an independent company that is not linked or owned by Cooke & Co and they do not pay us fees or commission of any type.
 The referencing depends on many aspects including your past history and credit decisions as well as income.
 Cooke & Co get a passed or failed result notification but are not party to specifics if you fail for any reason.
-Approximately 5% of clients in 2018 who applied for a tenancy failed the referencing process.
+Approximately 5% of clients in 2018 who applied for a tenancy failed the referencing process

 Once the holding deposit of one weeks rent is paid we will then submit the credit reference to an external agency to conduct a detailed credit reference and check into your background.
 It may be necessary for you to supply a guarantor especially if the income required is close to the minimum required to take the tenancy outlined by one of our lettings team.

 Extending the holding period

 Subject to all references being satisfactory and you passing the credit check, a date to move into the property will be set.
 Please note that should the tenancy not proceed due to default, your change of mind, bad references, or referencing failure your non-refundable fee will be forfeited.

 The member of staff dealing with your property will provide you with a summary showing all payments that will need to be made with cleared funds before you can move into the property.
 If you are unclear about anything, please do not hesitate to ask for clarification.